javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/05-object-prototype/article.md

 That's for historical reasons.

-- The `"prototype"` property of constructor functions works since very ancient times.
+- The `"prototype"` property of a constructor function works since very ancient times.
 - Later in the year 2012: `Object.create` appeared in the standard.
-But it only allowed to create objects with the given prototype.
-So browsers implemented a more powerful, but non-standard `__proto__` accessor that allowed to get/set prototype at any time.
+It allowed to create objects with the given prototype, but that was all.
+So browsers implemented a more powerful, but non-standard `__proto__` accessor that allowed to get/set a prototype at any time.
 - Later in the year 2015: `Object.setPrototypeOf` and `Object.getPrototypeOf` were added to the standard, and also `__proto__` became a part of the Annex B of the standard (optional for non-browser environments), because almost all browsers implemented it.

 And now we have all these ways at our disposal.

-Please note: for most practical tasks, prototype chains are fixed: `rabbit` inherits from `animal`, and that is not going to change.
+But please note: for most practical tasks, prototype chains are fixed: `rabbit` inherits from `animal`, and that is not going to change.
 And Javascript engines are highly optimized to that.
 Changing a prototype "on-the-fly" with `Object.setPrototypeOf` or `obj.__proto__=` is a very slow operation.
 But it is possible.

 ## "Very plain" objects